pkalivas/radiate/README.md

 3. **Problem**
 Problem is what gives a genome it's fitness score.
 It requires two implemented functions: empty and solve.
 Empty is required and should return a base problem (think new()).
 Solve takes a genome and returns that genome's fitness score, so this is where the analyzing of the current state of the genome occurs.
 Checkout the examples folder for a few examples of how this can be implemented.

 Radiate also comes with two models already built.
 Those being Evtree, and NEAT.
-Both come with default environments, however due to the amount of impact small changes can have on evolution, users might want to use different settings.

 ### Evtree
 Is a twist on decision trees where instead of using a certain split criteria like the gini index, each node in the tree has a collection of matrices and uses these matrices to decide which subtree to explore.
 This algorithm is something I created and although I'm sure it's been built before, I haven't found any papers or implementations of anything like it.
 It is a binary tree and is only good for classification right now.
 I currently have plans to make it a little more verbose through better matrix mutliplication, propagating inputs further through the tree, and possibly introducing multiple sub trees and regression - however these increase the compute time.